Wadi El Natrun: Ancient history

-Natron valley is first attested in the story of the Eloquent Peasant, and it is mentioned among the list of seven oases in the Temple of Edfu.
-In Ptolemaic times it constituted part of the Nitrite nome (Νιτριώτης νομός).
-It was also known in Coptic as Mountain of Salt (ⲡⲧⲱⲟⲩ ⲙⲡϩⲙⲟⲩ) or Phanihosem (ⲫⲁⲛⲓϩⲟⲥⲉⲙ).
+The Natron Valley is first attested in the ancient Egyptian literary work The Eloquent Peasant, and it is mentioned among the list of seven oases in the Temple of Edfu.
+During the Ptolemaic era, it constituted part of the Nitrite Nome (Νιτριώτης νομός).
+It was also known in Coptic as the Mountain of Salt (ⲡⲧⲱⲟⲩ ⲙⲡϩⲙⲟⲩ) or Phanihosem (ⲫⲁⲛⲓϩⲟⲥⲉⲙ).

-The importance of the Natrun valley dates back to the Pharaonic era, as the ancient Egyptians and the Libyans fought many battles there.
-And this ended up with the Egyptians overcoming them and annexed the eastern side of the desert, which still belongs to Egypt.
-Then, Wadi al-Natrun became an administrative part of the country in the Pharaonic era, but there is no information about its history during their reign, and the latest writings on the wars between the Libu and the Egyptians indicate that the last of them was in 1170 BC during the reign of Ramesses III.
+The importance of the Natrun Valley dates back to the Pharaonic era, as the ancient Egyptians and Libyans fought numerous battles there.
+This conflict ended with the Egyptians overcoming their rivals and annexing the eastern side of the desert, which remains part of Egypt today.
+Although Wadi al-Natrun became an administrative part of the country during the Pharaonic era, little information about its history during that period has been discovered.
+The latest discovered writings on the wars between the Libu and the Egyptians indicate that the final war occurred in 1170 BC, during the reign of Ramesses III.

-As for the religious significance of Wadi al-Natrun, there are many discoveries that indicate that this area was considered sacred as early as year 2000 BCE at the very least.
-Among these discoveries is a bust of black granite dating back to the era of the Seventeenth Dynasty of the Pharaohs, and there is also a granite gate and stones from the lintel of a door bearing cartridges for King Amenemhat I, in a place called the backbone.
+As for the religious significance of Wadi al-Natrun, many discoveries indicate that the area was considered sacred as early as year 2000 BCE at the very least.
+Among these discoveries is a black granite bust dating back to the Seventeenth Dynasty, as well as a granite gate and stones from the lintel of a door bearing cartouches of King Amenemhat I, found at a site known as Al-Dahr (the backbone).

 Economic history

-The alkali lakes of the Natron Valley provided the Ancient Egyptians with the sodium bicarbonate used in mummification and in Egyptian faience, and later by the Romans as a flux for glass making.
+The alkaline lakes of the Natron Valley provided the ancient Egyptians with the sodium bicarbonate used in mummification and in Egyptian faience, and later by the Romans as a flux for glass making.
+Wadi El Natrun was likely one of the most important centres for primary glass production in Roman Egypt, supplying the provinces of the Roman Empire with raw glass material.

+Excavations have revealed remains of large rectangular melting furnaces.
+After a tank furnace had cooled down completely, its vaulted roof was dismantled, and the resulting glass block was extracted and dispatched for further processing.
+This design form was probably chosen to facilitate the transport of the produced raw glass blocks to secondary workshops, which themselves might not had direct access to the necessary raw materials.

+Ouest Embiez 1, an early 3rd-century shipwreck discovered off the southern coast of Gallia, was carrying cargo of raw glass in blocks of different sizes, totaling around 15 to 18 tonnes, which appears to confirm the export of raw glass from the eastern provinces to some extent.

-The Egyptian Salt and Soda Company Railway was built at the end of the 19th century as a 33 miles (54 km) long narrow gauge railway with a gauge of 750 mm, which attracted the first tourists to the wadi.
+The Egyptian Salt and Soda Company Railway was a 33-mile-long (54 km) narrow-gauge railway with a track width of 750 mm built at the end of the 19th century, which attracted the first tourists to the Wadi.